Why do readers prefer active voice? Lessons from Yoda and Ivar the Boneless

 What’s changed?

-Let’s look at these 2 sentences to see how we typically treat nouns in a sentence today.
+Let’s revisit some SVO sentences to see how we typically treat nouns in a sentence today.

-You’ll see that ‘sun’ is spelled the same whether it is the subject or the object.
+You’ll see that ‘sun’ is spelled the same whether it’s the subject or the object – whether it’s the actor or the acted on.

 This will seem entirely unremarkable to you today, but it would have shocked speakers of Old English.